Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Experiments

 \subsection{Implementation details}

 For CelebA and Waterbirds, we use a ResNet-18 as our backbone network, which is pretrained on ImageNet.
-We train our model using the Adam optimizer with a learning rate of $1\times 10^{-4}$, a batch size of 256, and a weight decay rate of 0.01.
+We train both the base and target models using the Adam optimizer with a learning rate of $1\times 10^{-4}$, a batch size of 256, and a weight decay rate of 0.01.
 For the Colored MNIST dataset, we adopt a multi-layer perceptron with three hidden layers, each of which has 100 hidden units.
 We also employ the same Adam optimizer with a learning rate of $1\times 10^{-3}$.
-We train the models for 100 epochs for all experiments, and decay the learning rate using a cosine annealing~\cite{loshchilov2016sgdr}.
+We train the models for 100 epochs for all experiments, and decay the learning rate using the cosine annealing~\cite{loshchilov2016sgdr}.

-{For clustering, we extract features from a separately trained base network with the standard classification loss and perform $k$-means clustering with $K=8$ in all experiments.} The cluster weight of the $k^\text{th}$ cluster, ${w}_k$, is updated by exponential moving average at each iteration with a momentum $m$ of 0.3.
+For clustering, we extract features from a separately trained base network with the standard classification loss and perform $k$-means clustering with $K=8$ in all experiments.
+The cluster weight of the $k^\text{th}$ cluster, $\omega_k$, is updated by exponential moving average at each iteration with a momentum $m$ of 0.3.
 All the results reported in our paper are obtained from the average of three runs.